-The Office of Research & Creative Scholarship will become especially proactive in supporting faculty in identifying funding sources and preparing effective proposals for external support.
+The Office of Research & Creative Scholarship is proactive in supporting faculty in identifying funding sources and preparing effective proposals for external support.

 The Office of Research & Creative Scholarship team will facilitate in every way possible the development of winning proposals to these external agencies.
 We have listed a few links to external granting sites and encourage individuals to research other sources of funding from Foundations and other external agencies.
 Items that are starred (*) are highly recommended by our office.